palzhj/u4FCPv2/README.md

     <figcaption><em>A backplane topology for one MicroTCA.4 system</em></figcaption>
 </figure>

 Thr figure above shows one possible [backplane topology for the MicroTCA.4 system](https://schroff.nvent.com/en-us/products/enc11850-027).
 The functional definition of the port is project-specific, and depends heavily on the MCH selection.
-Generally speaking, port 0 is reserved for GbE, port 4~7 are reserved for PCI-Express.
-The u4FCP connects the GTHs to port 0~15 on chassis backplane.
+Generally speaking, port 0 is reserved for GbE, port 4\~7 are reserved for PCI-Express.
+The u4FCP connects the GTHs to port 0\~15 on chassis backplane.
 Taking advantage of the flexibility of the FPGA, the u4FCP gives users the possibility of implementing various other high-speed protocols besides PCI-Express.
-The u4FCP connects the MLVDS transceivers to port 17~20, which can be used as customized clock, trigger and interlock.
+The u4FCP connects the MLVDS transceivers to port 17\~20, which can be used as customized clock, trigger and interlock.

 Moreover, u4FCP connects 16 GTHs and 4 GTYs to RTM to further improve scalability.

 The u4FCP connects each FMC-HPC connector with 8 GTYs.
-Limited by the number of available IO pins of the FPGA, only LA[16:0] are connected, which can provide upto 34 single-ended or 17 differential user defined signals, the Vadj can be programmed to support 0.9V~1.8V.
+Limited by the number of available IO pins of the FPGA, only LA[16:0] are connected, which can provide upto 34 single-ended or 17 differential user defined signals, the Vadj can be programmed to support 0.9V\~1.8V.
 In addition, HB[7:0] are connected to the ADC channels of FPGA.

-Finally, u4FCP hosts a [FireFly transceiver](https://www.samtec.com/optics/optical-cable/mid-board/firefly) with 4 channels.
+Finally, u4FCP hosts a [FireFly transceiver](https://www.samtec.com/optics/optical-cable/mid-board/firefly) with 4 fiber channels.

 The following figure shows the gigabyte transceiver connection on u4FCP.